 Behavior and Reproduction

-Females carry developing young in a marsupium-like pouch at the base of their legs and are able to carry up to 30 fry, but the usual brood is 6 – 7 young at a time.
+Females carry developing young in a marsupium-like pouch at the base of their legs and can carry up to 30 fry, but the usual brood is 6 – 7 young at a time.

 As soon as the fry are well developed, they are released into the water, and the female prepares her pouch by filling it with a new batch of eggs.